 Trolls have a long and quite interesting history on the internet.
 They go back almost to the earliest days of this technology and the first mention of “troll” in modern context happened in 1992.

 Why do they do that?
 Well, the anti-social behavior itself existed always, but the internet gave it more power.
+One of the greatest examples of trolls are facebook laugh react trolls.
+But they can also be found in the comments section under your blog post.
 According to psychologists, they tend to be male and show some psychopathy traits, like lower affective empathy, sadism, and enjoyment from causing pain to other people.

 The recent experiment also proved that people are more likely to engage in trolling behavior based on the previous comments on the topic (if they are also offensive or trolling) and the general discussion.
 But the first thing that influences such behavior is the mood of a person.
 Basically, trolls might usually feel unhappy, unsatisfied, and deeply insecure.